icesjs/react-locale/README.md

 function MyButton() {
   const plugins = [somePlugin]
+  const fallback = 'zh'
-  // Hooks that not bound a locale context will use the global locale state
+  // Hooks that not bind a locale context will use the global locale state
-  // You can use some plugins to format localized message
+  // You can use some plugins (optional) to format localized message
+  // Default plugin will process variable placeholder for "{ var }"
-  // Fallback is the alternate language const [trans, setLocale, locale] = useTrans(plugins, fallback) return <button>{trans('message-key', 'pluginArgOne', 'pluginArgTwo')}</button>
+  // Fallback (optional) is the alternate language in this bound trans const [trans] = useTrans(plugins, fallback) return <button>{trans('message-key', { foo: true }, 'pluginArgTwo')}</button>
 }

 const LocaleContext = React.createContext(